zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 1. Install Python version 2.7 or above
 2. Install Matplotlib version 2.0.2 or above
 3. Install Numpy version 1.13.1 or above
+4. Install SeqMap,please go to the http://www-personal.umich.edu/~jianghui/seqmap/download/seqmap-1.0.13-src.zip and download the seqmap-1.0.13-src.zip.
+Then unzip the file and input the g++ -O3 -m 64 -o seqmap match.cpp or g++ -O3 -m 32 -o seqmap match.cpp based on your computer system.
+After that move the seqmap executable file to the script fold.

 ### Step 2: Prepare the necessary files.
 This package provides two options for library design: genome-wide or focused sgRNA library.